m4rc377/Laravel_Collection/readme.md

 composer install
 ```

-## Database
+## Database & Email settings
-Change your database settings in .env with with appropriate settings
+Change your database and email settings in .env with with appropriate settings
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1